-The Goverlan Reach Client Agent must be installed on every client machine that needs to be managed by Goverlan Reach.
+The Goverlan Reach Client Agent must be installed on every client machine that needs to be managed with Goverlan Reach, our remote access software.
 The agent is very small (about 15 MB), stable and secure.
 It will not affect system performance.

 Pushing the Goverlan Reach Client on remote systems can be done in many ways depending on if the remote system is within your organization or over the internet.

 This article describes information about the deployment and maintenance of the Goverlan Reach Client.

 The Goverlan Client Agent currently only supports the Windows operating system.
 It can run on Windows XP SP3 and later versions of Windows.
 It supports both 32-bit and 64-bit architectures.

 Client agents for other platforms are currently under development; please check with our support department for updates.

 The Goverlan client agents expose the network port 22000 by default.
 This port is used for client communication.
 All communications to the client agent are encrypted, authenticated and audited.

 If a firewall exists between your machine and the remote machine, the firewall must be configured to allow the Goverlan Client Agent port communication.
 Upon starting, the Goverlan client agent automatically configures the local firewall to authorize communication on that port (this behavior is configurable by policies).

 It is possible to change the agent ports to a value of your choice using a Group Policy Object or a Goverlan Reach Server policy.
 See Network Ports used by Goverlan Reach for further information.

 Automatic Installation and Maintenance